 \textbf{Community Structure:} Using modularity to measure community structure allows one to distinguish industrial instances from randomly-generated ones~\cite{ansotegui2012community}.
 Unfortunately, it has been shown that expanders can be embedded within formulas with high modularity~\cite{mull-sat16}, i.e., there exist formulas that have good community structure and yet are hard for solvers.
-Although we identify this parameter as correlative, FPT results exist for a related concept, \textit{hitting community structure} and \textit{h-modularity}~\cite{ganian2015hmodularity}.
-However, there is no evidence that hitting community structure is witnessed in industrial instances.

 \textbf{Heterogeneity:} Unlike uniformly-random formulas, the variable degrees in industrial formulas follow a powerlaw distribution~\cite{ansotegui2009powerlaw}.
 However, degree heterogeneity alone fails to explain the hardness of SAT instances.
 Some heterogeneous random k-SAT instances were shown to have superpolynomial resolution size \cite{blasius2020heterogeneity}, making them intractable for current solvers.